awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

    + Change `us-east-1` to the AWS region that you're using\.
    + Change `TopicARN` to the ARN of the Amazon SNS topic you created in step 3 of [Configuring Amazon Rekognition Video](api-video-roles.md)\.
    + Change `RoleARN` to the ARN of the IAM service role you created in step 7 of [Configuring Amazon Rekognition Video](api-video-roles.md)\.
+   + If required, you can specify the `endpoint-url`\.
+The AWS CLI should automatically determine the proper endpoint URL based on the provided region\.
+However, if you are using an endpoint [from your private VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html#what-is-privatelink), you may need to specify the `endpoint-url`\.
+The [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) resource lists the syntax for specifying endpoint urls and the names and codes for each region\.

 1. Note the value of `JobId` in the response\.
 The response looks similar to the following JSON example\.